CUTLER-H2020/econometric_svr_models/README.md

 These instructions will get you a copy of the project up and running on your local machine for testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+#### Description of the folders:

+* [economic_usr](economics_usr/): contains the python cgi service including all the econometric models (in MATLAB executable format).
+This folder should be copied in the "/usr/lib/economics" folder in the local machine. (see "Installing" section for more)
+* [economic_var](economic_var/): contains all the necessary visualizations for the user dashboard (css/javascript libraries, econometric scenarios on json format).
+This folder should be copied in the "/var/www/html/economics" folder in the local machine. (see "Installing" section for more)

 ### Prerequisites

 - Ubuntu Server LTS (16.04) (used in developement)